typelevel/Laika/docs/03-preparing-content/02-navigation.md

 Linking by Section Headline
 ---------------------------

-Laika includes a `@:ref` directive that serves as an alternative to the native linking syntax provided by the supported text markup formats.
-Instead of using relative or absolute paths, you can directly refer to another page or section by its headline.
+The native linking syntax provided by the supported text markup formats can be used to directly refer to a section by its headline.

 If you have the following headline in one of your documents: